Train a Fully Connected Neural Network

 print(f'Model saved for epoch {epoch}.')

 Before moving on, here are a few notes about training loops.
-Remember that it is very important to clear the gradients at the beginning of each iteration over the training batches.
-Weight updates happen at the end of each training batch and should not be impacted by prior gradients.
+Remember that it is very important to clear the gradients at the beginning of each iteration over the training mini-batches.
+Weight updates happen at the end of each training mini-batch and should not be impacted by prior gradients.
 It is also important to make sure that the prediction of the validation data and the associated calculation of the validation loss not impact the weight updates.
 This can be accomplished by using with torch.no_grad().
 When using the torchmetrics package, it is important to remember to accumulate the metrics at the end of each epoch using the compute() method.
 Once the accumulated metrics are computed they should be reset using the reset() method.

 It would be possible to only save the model if an improvement is found from the prior epoch.
 Or, I could only save one model to disk, which is overwritten if the current epoch offers and improvement, as opposed to saving each model.
 This is especially preferred when we are training over a lot of epochs or when the model has a lot of trainable parameters and the associated weight /parameter files are large.
 This will be demonstrated in later modules.
 Here, each model save is not very large.